fromhktosg/fromhktosg.github.io/_i18n/en/_posts/2024-8-11-bangkok-vacation-singapore-guide.md

 A bustling night market offering a variety of affordable street food and snacks, Jodd Fairs Market is perfect for casual dining and experiencing local flavors.
 A bit touristy I have to say but worth a stroll

-Let us know what are your favourite go-tos in Bangkok - till next time
+Let us know what are your favourite go-tos in Bangkok - till next time.
+[Here] (https://fromhktosg.github.io/singapore-flights/) are our other travel recs if interested!